matildamuyingo/MilestoneProject3/README.md

 1. pip3 freeze --local >requirements.txt
 2. echo web:python.app > Procfile
 ```

+Make sure all required files are installed, and that an env.py containing the IP, PORT, SECRET_KEY, MONGO_URI and MONGO_DBNAME variables are set.

 Go to [Heroku.com](https://www.heroku.com/) and create a profile/log in.

 - When logged in, find the 'Create a New App' button on the dashboard.